moorepants/dissertation/davisbicycle.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 [Wilson-Jones1951]_
-   Wilson-Jones beautiful treaty on single track vehicle dynamics may
+   Wilson-Jones beautiful treatise on single track vehicle dynamics may
    demonstrate the first steer torque measurements ever done.
 He constructed an
    mechanical analog torsion bar that provided the instantaneous steer torque
    to the motorcycle driver via a head tube mounted protractor.
 He used this to